 Can I recover compensation for pain and suffering in a motorcycle accident case?

 Yes.
-New Jersey law allows recovery for non-economic damages, including pain and suffering, emotional distress, and loss of enjoyment of life.
-These damages often represent substantial portions of motorcycle accident settlements and verdicts.
+New Jersey law allows recovery for non-economic damages, which may include pain and suffering, emotional distress, and loss of enjoyment of life.
+These damages often represent significant portions of motorcycle accident settlements and verdicts.

 Contact Brach Eichler Injury Lawyers for Your Free Motorcycle Accident Consultation

-Motorcycle accident injuries require immediate legal action.
-The statute of limitations limits your time to file a claim, and evidence deteriorates as time passes.
-Insurance companies count on injured riders delaying—don’t let them.
+Motorcycle accident injuries often require prompt legal action.
+The statute of limitations limits your time to file a claim, and evidence can deteriorate as time passes.
+Insurance companies may count on injured riders delaying—try not to give them that advantage.

-Brach Eichler Injury Lawyers fights for injured motorcyclists across New Jersey.
-Our team of certified trial attorneys has the experience, resources, and determination to secure the compensation you deserve.
+Brach Eichler Injury Lawyers represents injured motorcyclists across New Jersey.
+Our team of certified trial attorneys has the experience, resources, and determination to pursue the compensation you deserve.
 Our firm handles your case on a contingency fee basis, meaning you pay nothing unless we recover for you.

 Our Office Locations